calydia/blog-forestry-gatsby/src/pages/posts/intro-to-osiris.md

   is the most loving cat I've ever had.
 He would probably like to have a cat friend he could love and lay on top of, but unfortunately, our Lumia doesn't want love from him.</p><p>Osiris also likes to take part in almost all the activities happening in our apartment.
-You can only do stuff without help when he is asleep.</p><p>One of his pet peeves is closed doors, only the front door and the balcony door may remain closed.
-If someone closes a door, he will soon open it and complain.</p>"
+You can only do&nbsp;stuff without help when he is asleep.</p><p>One of his pet peeves is closed doors, only the front door and the balcony door may remain closed.
+If someone closes a door, he will soon open it and complain.</p><p>Osiris loves food.
+He always runs to the kitchen if we go there.
+Just to see if he could get something to eat.</p><p>He has suffered of FORL for many years, and because of it he has only a few teeth remaining.
+Which makes him even cuter.</p>"

 ---